ogawa/mt-plugin-Update_n_Ping/README.txt

 Update-n-Ping Plugin

-## THE FOLLOWING EXPLANATION IS FOR ONLY MT 3.1x. ##
+IF YOU ARE USING MT 3.1X, PLEASE CONSULT THE INSIDE OF "3.1" DIRECTORY.
+THE FOLLOWING EXPLANATION IS FOR ONLY MT 3.2+.

 * DESCRIPTION

-The default Movable Type version 3.1 does send 'update pings' if you post new entries or change entries' state from 'Draft' to 'Publish'.
+The default Movable Type version 3 does send 'update pings' if you post new entries or change entries' state from 'Draft' to 'Publish'.
 On other hand, MT3 does NOT send any update pings if modify 'published' entries.

-This plugin enables MT to send update pings when updating published entries and adding newly published entries.
+This plugin enables MT3 to send update pings when updating published entries and adding newly published entries.